wpilibsuite/frc-docs/source/docs/software/wpilib-overview/new-for-2020.rst

   - ``PIDSource`` is no longer used.
 Instead, pass the sensor value directly to ``Calculate()``.
   - ``PIDOutput`` is no longer used.
 Instead, call ``Set()`` with the output of ``Calculate()``.
   - Percent tolerance has been removed.
 Absolute tolerance is provided via ``SetTolerance()``.
+  - More details about the new PIDController can be found in :ref:`this article <docs/software/advanced-controls/controllers/pidcontroller:PID Control in WPILib>`.

 - Added kinematics classes for Swerve, Mecanum, and DifferentialDrive.
 These classes can be used to implement closed loop driving of these drive types.
 - Added odometry classes for Swerve, Mecanum, and DifferentialDrive.
 These are needed for closed loop feedback control on global pose (as opposed to just PID on the two drivetrain sides, which can accrue error since there are multiple ending positions a robot can be in for a given set of encoder measurements)